 Studies find that rollerskating for 60 minutes per session can help a person who weighs 143 lbs burn 330 calories.
 And if that person puts in a little more effort and rollerskates at 10 mph for 60 minutes, they could lose up to 600 calories.

 Rollerskating is a great path to better living because it amounts to a complete aerobic workout.
 Every muscle of the body gets busy as you roll down sidewalks and roadways.
 That’s why the American Heart Association recommends rollerskating as a good aerobic fitness sport.

-According to Harvard Health, rollerblading burns almost as many calories as does running.
+And according to Harvard Health, rollerblading burns almost as many calories as running.
 It’s a great way to build your core strength.
-If a 125-pound person rolls around for half an hour, they’ll burn 210 calories vs. 240 calories they’d burn running 12-minute miles for 30 minutes.
+If a 125-pound person rolls around for half an hour, they’ll burn about 210 calories vs. 240 calories they’d burn running 12-minute miles for 30 minutes.

-Typically, rollerskates are for indoor skating even though you can use them outdoors if you like.
-Quads have smaller wheels than inline skates, which is why inline skates are the more practical option for outdoor skating.
+Mostly, rollerskates are indoor skates while inline skates are mostly for outdoor skating.
 If you’d like to check out a few good outdoor rollerblades, read this post: Best Rollerblades for Outdoors.

-Rollerskating can feel easier to a complete beginner because the four wheels placed side-by-side translate into quite a bit of stability.
-But while inline skates may not feel super-stable when you skate on them initially, riding them starts feeling easier and more exciting as you improve your skating ability.
+Learning on roller skates can feel easier for a beginner because the wheels are wider.
+But while inline skates may not feel super-stable initially, blading begins to feel easier and more exciting as you improve.

 Remember to wear adequate protection whether skating on rollerblades or roller skates.
 But do you need a helmet rollerskating?
 Yes, you do, so wear a certified rollerskate helmet.
 Here’s how to measure your head for a helmet if you’ve not learned how to do that yet.

-And don’t forget to strap on decent knee pads for rollerskating alongside good elbow pads and wrist guards.
+And don’t forget to put on decent knee pads for rollerskating alongside good elbow pads and wrist guards.
 Whichever skate you end up choosing, practice, practice, practice.
 And have fun.